Intro

 Qualitative Research:

-With this data, we can balance the pains between user and business goals:
+With this data, I can balance the pains between user and business goals:

 Conclusions: